marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 <code>th:utext</code> probably comes there randomly (or for temporary debug);

-This situation will create potential ability to do <strong>Cross-Site Scripting (XSS)</strong>
+This situation will create a potential ability to do <strong>Cross-Site Scripting (XSS)</strong>

-Name field have proper output handling as <code>th:text</code> (escaped text).
+Name field with proper output handling as <code>th:text</code> (escaped text).

-So.. with previous fill-action will be situation, when someone able to see list of listeners:
+So, with previous fill-action will be the situation that when someone is able to see list of listeners:

- -> there will be alert from "phone"-field (and visible "string" under the "name"-field).
+he will get an alert from "phone"-field (and "string" under the "name"-column).

-But this troublepoint possible to use for any other actions and reasons.
+This troublepoint possible to use for any other actions and reasons (with larger impact).

-Looks like that page with table of all listeners can be there....
+Looks like that it is a page with full table of listeners.

-Or just because it asked for review - maybe under the debugging.
+And just because it was asked for review - maybe under the debugging.

 -------

-So back to the dreams about "strange named URL" under the "thanks-menu" after the transferring listener.
+So, back to the dreams about "strange named URL" under the "thanks-menu" after transferring listener.

-There have strange words as: <q><strong>Do you remember fylkr's song "do The Trick" from album "trick"?</strong></q>
+URL's menu-description with strange words: <q><strong>Do you remember fylkr's song "do The Trick" from album "trick"?</strong></q>

-and URL (page which can not be displayed) for
+and URL (page which can not be displayed) to

 <pre>http://127.0.0.1:8080/fylkr</pre>

-We also able to find that under the "form-thanks" html-page (as src of page) for this URL/menu-tab have next strings:
+We are also able to find that under the "form-thanks" html-page (as src of page) for this URL/menu-tab there are the next strings:

       <div sec:authorize = "hasAuthority ('ADMIN')">

-Which should means that current point have to be visible just for admins... but there is mistake with design.
+Which should means that current point should only be visible to admins... but there is a mistake with the design.

-So this is visible for all.
+So, this 'entry' is visible for all.

-Most likely that there is can be else one temporary-debug or under-construction page.
+Possible to suspect that it is else one temporary-debug (or under-construction) page.

-And with knowledge that there is mistake and page can be there (and most likely strange words is tips):
+And knowing that there is mistake and page might be there (and most likely strange words are tips):

- -> we able to start thinking around.
+we are able to start thinking around.

-There was already some pages with "string"-checks under the GET-methods.
+There were already some pages with "string"-checks under the GET-methods.

-And looks like there is can be something around it.
+And it looks like there might be something around it.
-We able to re-login under the admin credentials.
+We can re-login with admin credentials.

-But because there is already mistake with check-about - so maybe page will be allowed to all too.
+But because there is already a mistake with checks - so - maybe the page will be available to anyone.

 <pre>
-We have potential debug-URL with debug-tips.
+We have a potential debug-URL with debug-tips.

-Words says about fylkr's song (and URL have /fylkr  page-name) song "do The Trick" from album "trick".
+Words says about fylkr's song (and URL with /fylkr page-name) song "do The Trick" from album "trick".
-Go to think that there is tips how to do GET-query or how should be looks like URL for proper result.
+Go to think that there are tips about how to do build a GET-query or how URL should looks like for proper result.

-After some tries... we able to get proper configuration for this:
+After some tries we were able to get proper configuration for this:

 http://127.0.0.1:8080/fylkr?trick=doTheTrick
 </pre>

-If we open this URL after previous actions.. so we get firstly alert.
+When we open this URL after previous actions - firstly - we get an alert.

-And after that full table (under the HTML template) with all invited listeners.
+And after that we will get a full table with all invited listeners.
  <sub>(Donald Duck included, where "Donald" is name  and "Duck" is phone)</sub>

 In fact - page should be visible just for administrators.

 Looks like that there is just one protection-layer: GET / "parameter"-string from user's browser.

-For this type of "hidden" page can be more protection in fact.
+For this type of "hidden" pages should be more protection in fact.

 <hr />

 MEANINGS
 ========

-This project-application have some kind of troubles, vulnerable points and not proper usage design things.
+This project is an application with some troubles, vulnerable points and misuse of the design of things.

-All of this things (and tricks) will do ability to exploit it.
+All these points (and tricks) make it possible to exploit it.

-Mainly with this kind of "template/PoC" there missing too much critical exploiting or attack-points.
+Mainly with this kind of "template/PoC" there is missing too much critical exploitation or attack-points.

-But this anyway can be visible as "potential" troubles or things, which should be fixed.
+But can be seen as "potential" troubles or things that need to be fixed anyway.

-Or which can be critical later...
+Because it can be critical later...

-Mainly there is next main troublepoints and additional troubles (which can be less likely exploiting or so visible):
+There is next main troublepoints and additional troubles (which can be less likely with exploitation or not so visible):

 <ul>
-<li><code>debug-todo-page do not deleted or properly denied</code></li>
+<li><code>debug-todo-page is not deleted or is not properly denied</code></li>
 <br />
-<li><code>page-for-administrators-only goes be protected just by get-parameter string</code></li>
+<li><code>page-for-administrators-only is protected only by the GET-parameter string</code></li>
 <br />
-<li><code>unescaped text output for phone-field</code></li>
+<li><code>unescaped output-text for phone-field</code></li>
 <br />
 <li><code>csrf-protection (provided by Spring framework) is disabled</code></li>
 <br />
 <li><code>so called "Powerful Custom CMS v2" with known vulnerability</code></li>
 <br />
-<li><code>passwords do not encrypted totally</code></li>
+<li><code>passwords are not encrypted 'at all'</code></li>
 <br />
 <li><code>HTTPS is missing</code></li>
 <br />
-<li><code>h2-console is available to be opened with this tries</code></li>
+<li><code>h2-console is available for opening using this our 'internal' tries</code></li>
 <br />
-<li><code>do not added some of proper features</code></li>
+<li><code>some of proper features have not been added</code></li>
 <br />
-<li><code>there is can be some of crash-situation for application</code></li>
+<li><code>there may be some crash-situations</code></li>
 </ul>

 About first two points:
 ---
 <pre>
-this is already troublepoint... but also as result there start be visible a lot of other troublepoints. like information, which can be critical start be randomly visible.
+it is already a troublepoint... but also, as result, there start be visible a lot of other troublepoints. something like critical information has become randomly visible.

-also list of all listeners (which should be just for administrators)... goes be visible for all, who know proper string. there is some of mistakes or not proper usage design (or just do not using proper design)...
+also list of all listeners (which should be just for administrators) is visible for all who know proper string. it is potential mistakes or not proper usage design (or just do not using proper design)...

-so as result debug-page (with critical data) is available for all.
+debug-page (with critical data) is available for all.

-and page just for administrators: do not protected by something more than get-query-string from user's browser.
+and page just for administrators: is not protected by something more than GET-query-string from user's browser.
 </pre>

 About unescaped/escaped text output and CSRF:
 ---
 <pre>
-phone-field with unescaped output text just do ability: for exploiting situation by Cross-Site Scripting (XSS).
+phone-field with unescaped output text: adds ability for exploiting situation by Cross-Site Scripting (XSS).

-and mainly - if there will be more related troublepoints: will be more higher risk-usage. there is a lot of steps to prevent it (and mainly by frameworks in use - Spring or Thymeleaf);
+if application will be with other related troublepoints: will be more higher risk-usage.
+A lot of steps to prevent it (for example, by frameworks in use - Spring or Thymeleaf);

-by default (with proper usage) Spring Framework will add CSRF-protection enabled.
+by default (with proper usage) Spring Framework with enabled CSRF-protection.

 There is disabled-status for this feature under the security config.

-But also do not "enabled" CSRF-protection (like tokens) under the html-templates.
+But also does not "enabled" CSRF-protection (like tokens) under the html-templates.

-So there is disabled and not enabled "CSRF-protection".. but this is provided by tools in use for this project-application.
+So, there is disabled and not enabled "CSRF-protection"..
 </pre>

 About vulnerable "potential" CMS:
 ---
-<pre>there is just "meanings" that this project-application using CMS.
+<pre>This is just "meanings".
+Just like if this project-application using CMS (v2).

 And this CMS with known vulnerability (backdoor-admin-rights credentials).

-And not updated properly... but current build of "this CMS" is "v5".
+And application is not updated... even current build of "this CMS" is "v5".

-So.. too much outdated in fact. :)
+So, too much outdated in fact. :)
 </pre>

 About the other points:
 ---
 <pre>
-Passwords there is not encrypted.
+Passwords are not encrypted.
 Not protected properly.
-If there will be access to database (or hack it): so it will be just passwords with normal view.
+If there will be access to database (or hack it): it will be just passwords with normal view.

-HTTPS is missing - so mainly:
+HTTPS is missing - so:
-there is can be visible all things between browser/application with less steps to do trick.
+can be visible all things between browser/application with less steps to do trick.

 default console-access for build-in SQL/hibernate database is enabled: and available to be opened with this tries.

-there is a lot of features, which do not added yet:
+there are a lot of features, which do not added yet:
 Like "logout"-points and many other proper things.

 design of some steps will create potential crash-situation.